 Fakewhale in Dialogue with FORM Space: A New Curatorial Syntax for Generative Visuality

-How do you approach the idea of documentation as an “integrated part”, or even as the work itself?
+Fakewhale: How do you approach the idea of documentation as an integrated and constitutive element of the work, rather than a separate entity?

-FORM: The point is simple, yet consistently overlooked by the art world: today, documentation is the artwork.
+FORM: The point is simple, yet consistently overlooked by the art world: today, documentation has become inseparable from the artwork.

 We live in an era where most people encounter art through images, fragments, excerpts, digital flows.
 The “authentic” artwork, housed in a white cube, is often an elite, isolated, and fleeting experience.
 But documentation isn’t, it’s ubiquitous, persistent, replicable, from traditional magazines to contemporary omnipresent blogs.